Phahurat

 Many of today's Phahurat residents are of South Asian descent.
 A Sikh community settled there more than a century ago and established a textile trading center that is still thriving.
 The golden-domed Siri Guru Singh Sabha temple is a landmark of Phahurat.
-The neighborhood is also home to South Asian Hindus and Muslims.
+The neighborhood is also home to some South Asian Hindus and Muslims.

-For the road, Phahurat is a short route that is divided into two parts.
-The first is the road continues from Ban Mo Road at Ban Mo Intersection ended up at the point where it meet Tri Phet Road, known as Phahurat Intersection, while the second separates itself from the left side of Chak Phet Road to the termination at Phahurat Intersection, both parts are one-way roads.
+In terms of the road layout, Phahurat is a short street divided into two sections.
+The first section extends from Ban Mo Road at Ban Mo Intersection and ends at Phahurat Intersection, where it meets Tri Phet Road.
+The second section branches off from the west side of Chak Phet Road in the Saphan Han area and also terminates at Phahurat Intersection.
+Both sections are one-way streets.
+The second segment is known for its South Asian community and textile market, which also extends into the nearby Chak Phet and Tri Phet Roads.
+In contrast, the first segment is lined with jewelry and gold shops, as well as audio equipment stores, similar to those found in the Ban Mo area.
+The opening of the Phra Pok Klao Bridge in 1984, running parallel to the Memorial Bridge, provided more direct access to Phahurat.
+This development made the neighborhood more vibrant and easier to reach.

 The sprawling of Chinese shops from the nearby Chinatown are slowly encroaching on Phahurat, but South Asian restaurants and businesses still dominate the area.
 It is home to some of Bangkok's more unusual shopping sites, including the sprawling Sampheng Market (Saphan Han), The Old Siam Plaza, and Nightingale–Olympic, with the four-storey India Emporium.